AlexsLemonade/training-modules/RNA-seq/01-download_qc_quant.md

 #### `--biasSpeedSamp`

-We'll set this value to `5` to speed up the GC bias correction.
+We'll set this value to `5` (the default) to speed up the GC bias correction.
 This should have very little effect on the results according to the Salmon documentation.

 #### `-o`